Armenia: A Nature-Lover's Paradise in Colombia's Coffee Region

 Quindío Botanical Garden

 Just a mile or so southeast of downtown Armenia, the Quindío Botanical Garden is home to guided tours and a butterfly house that’s actually shaped like a butterfly.
-Climb over suspension bridges and watch native birds while strolling through the nature.
+Climb over suspension bridges and watch native birds while strolling through nature.
 Entrance fees and a guided tour are roughly $10 per person.
 Buses with “Mariposario” (butterfly house) leave from Constitution Park in Armenia and take you straight to the gardens.

-Is It Safe to Live in Armenia?
+Is it Safe to Live in Armenia?

 The coffee region is generally considered one of the safer parts of Colombia, but it’s always important to exercise caution.
 Don’t walk alone at night, flash your cell phone or jewelry, or carry large amounts of cash.
 Many people live in Armenia without any problems at all.